solderguy/Lab-Rat-Selenium-Tests/README.md

 Firefox always works, most other OS/browser combinations work but a couple have issues.

-Javascript and Jquery functions are also tested with Qunit, a webpage based utility controlled by Selenium.
+Javascript and JQuery functions are also tested with Qunit, a webpage based utility controlled by Selenium.

 I found three direct Qunit drivers online but only one was in a Maven repository and the documentation was incorrect.